csesaidul/Ansi-C/README.md

 ## Author

-This project is maintained by [Your Name].
+This project is maintained by Saidul Islam, CSE-4, Netrokona University, Netrokona.

 Happy coding!